The One Cookware Brand That Gordon Ramsay Can’t Stop Talking About

 1 / 5

-The frying pan is a kitchen essential.
-This one is also available with or without a tempered glass lid, so it can be really versatile.
+Hexclad's frying pan is a kitchen essential, and it got the most use in our former tools editor's kitchen.
+This one is also available with or without a tempered glass lid, so it's superversatile.
 A 10-inch pan is an average size, so it’s ideal for cooking dinner for a couple of people.
-It’s compatible with all cooktops including induction, and it’s oven-safe up to 500°F. If you’re looking for other sizes, you can also choose between a 7-, 8-, 12-, or 14-inch pan.
+It’s compatible with all cooktops including induction, and it’s oven-safe up to 500°F. If you’re looking for other sizes, you can choose between a 7-, 8-, 12-, or 14-inch pan.

 2 / 5

-Next to my traditional frying pans, my wok is one of the most used items in my kitchen.
+Next to my traditional frying pans, my wok is one of the most used items in my own kitchen.
 When I’m cooking dinner for my family of five, I often need those higher sides and overall larger volume the wok can hold.
-HexClad’s wok comes in three sizes (10, 12, or 14 inch) and features the signature hexagon peaks and valleys, and you can add on a lid if you’d like.
+HexClad’s wok comes in three sizes (10-, 12-, or 14-inch) and you can add on a lid if you’d like.
 Like their other products, it’s metal utensil-safe, so you can cook dinner quickly without worrying about scratching your wok.

 3 / 5